-Install the requirements (from the mytimer/build folder), and run the binary again:
+Install the requirements (from the build folder), and run the binary again:

+'''

-\$ conan install .. \$ ./bin/timer
+$ conan install ..

+$ ./bin/md5

+'''

-Now look at the mytimer/build/bin folder and verify that the required shared libraries are there.
+Now look at the build/bin folder and verify that the required shared libraries are there.

 As you can see, the [imports] section is a very generic way to import files from your requirements to your project.